 Conquering Fear with Faith

-L ying facedown, Joy Machunga was prepared to die.
-Her leg throbbed after being brutally kicked, but she did not dare to move.
+Lying facedown, Joy Machunga was prepared to die.
+Her leg throbbed after being brutally kicked, but she did not date to move.
 Shots sounded overhead, and Joy prayed in silence.

 “I just said, ‘Lord, take control.’ ”

 After several days in Abuja, Nigeria, visiting a BSF class as an area advisor, Joy was on her way home to the city of Jos.

 Between Abuja and Jos, bus drivers choose between two routes.
 One, though longer, is highly populated and typically safe.
 The other is infamous for gang activity and carjackings.
 That day, Joy’s driver chose the latter.